stargate/data-api/docs/jsonapi-spec.md

 ### findOneAndReplace Command

-`findOneAndReplace` replaces a single document based on the specified filter clause.
+`findOneAndReplace` replaces the first document in the collection that matches the filter.
+Optionally use a `sort-clause` to determine which document is modified.

 *Syntax:*